 root@linuxnix:~# grep -r 'Nathan' /root/ Nathan 20 Wipro Newyark

-This will not display which file contain Nathan which may confuse you.
+This will not display which file contain Nathan who may confuse you.
 We do not know from which file Nathan came.
 To avoid this confusion use below example.

-Example 15: Search for a word and just list the file names which contains it with in a directory.
+Example 15: Search for a word and just list the file names which contain it with in a directory.

 root@linuxnix:~# grep -l 'Nathan' /root/ file1.txt

 Example 16: Ok, again this command do not show the line which is again a confusion.
-In order to search multiple files and display their contents which matchs our search criteria use combination of -r and -n
+To search multiple files and display their contents which match our search criteria use combination of -r and -n

 root@linuxnix:~# grep -rn 'Nathan' /root/ file1.txt:5:Nathan 20 Wipro Newyark test.txt:1:Nathan abc xyz who

 Example 17: Restrict your search to specific files.
 Suppose search only txt files.